lqhuang/blog/notes/2022-01-11-remix-vs-next.md

 ---
-title: "Remix vs Next.js"
+title: 'Remix vs Next.js'
 date: 2022-01-11
 tags:
   - front-end
   - good-reading
-draft: true
+  - web
 ---

 How new framework desigh its features to compare old brother?

-Ergonic
+- Ergonic

-Use native web feature (SWR)
+- Use native web feature (SWR)

 What I'm interested is the idea "work before Javascript"

-What other things except of speed ?
+What other things except of speed?

 > [Remix vs Next.js](https://remix.run/blog/remix-vs-next)